Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Methods

 \section{Methods}

 Our analysis of the impacts of Medicaid on ED use is twofold.
-First, we estimate different types of heterogeneous effects of Medicaid on ED utilization using causal forests.
-Causal forests are a special type of generalized random forests (GRF).
-GRFs, in turn, are an extension of random forests that can estimate population quantities identified as solutions to local moment conditions \cite{wager2018estimation,athey2019generalized}.
-In the second part of our analysis, we use the heterogeneous treatment effects to estimate assignment rules following advances in policy learning algorithms \citep{athey2021policy,kitagawa2018should}.
-We then describe the population that would be prioritized for coverage under optimal assignment given an objective function and constraints on program size.
+First, we estimate different types of heterogeneous effects of Medicaid on ED utilization using generalized random forests (GRF).
+GRF is an extension of random forests that can estimate various population quantities identified as solutions to local moment conditions \cite{wager2018estimation,athey2019generalized}.
+In the second part of our analysis, we use the heterogeneous treatment effects to estimate assignment rules using policy learning algorithms \citep{athey2021policy,kitagawa2018should}.